5G-ERA/Reference-NetApp/src/python/era_5g_object_detection_standalone/README.md

 pip3 install .
 ```

-An era_5g_object_detection_standalone binary could be used to run the NetApp once the package is installed.
+An era_5g_object_detection_standalone binary could be used to run the 5G-ERA Network Application once the package is installed.

 ## Examples

 System environment variable that can be set, e.g.:

 ```
-# port of the NetApp's server (default is 5896)
+# port of the 5G-ERA Network Application's server (default is 5896)
 export NETAPP_PORT=5897
 ```